-If normal painkillers do not work, your doctor may prescribe stronger medication such as narcotics or nerve pain medication such as pregabalin or duloxetine.
+If normal painkillers do not work, your doctor may prescribe stronger medication such as narcotics or nerve pain medication.

 In very severe cases, one out of ten sufferers require surgery.
 This is the final option and only suggested after all the conservative methods have been exhausted.
 Your surgeon may remove the damaged or protruding portion of the disc without removing the entire disc.
 This is called a microdiscectomy.
 You doctor may have to replace the disc with an artificial one or remove the disc and fuse your vertebrae together in extreme cases.
 This procedure is coupled with laminectomy and spinal fusion to add stability to your spinal column.
 Surgery solves the mechanical nerve compression caused by the slipped disc, and the pain will be relieved immediately but physiotherapy is then required to rehabilitate the patient’s back muscles.